purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-scales.rst

 The two scales a Chassis Controller needs to do all of its closed-loop control.
 First index is the straight scale, second index is the turn scale.
 The straight scale converts motor degrees to meters and the turn scale converts motor degrees to robot turn degrees.
-Read the clawbot programming tutorial for more information behind the meaning of these two numbers.

 .. tabs ::
    .. tab :: Prototype